masudur-rahman/expense-tracker-bot/README.md

 ### Production Environment (Kubernetes)

 To deploy `Expense Tracker Bot` application in production environment, the preferred way is through Helm Chart.
+Checkout more [here](https://github.com/masudur-rahman/helm-charts/tree/main/charts/expense-tracker-bot).

 - First you need to add the repo for the helm chart.
     ```bash